ZayanMuhammed/File_Server/README.md

   ```
 - Open http://localhost:8080/login.htm
 - Default demo credentials: admin / Password123 (change in login/login.js)
-- On success it calls GET /run-script, which executes login/your_script.sh
-- your_script.sh should cd to your project root and start node uploadedFile.js

 Important: /run-script executes a shell script.
 Keep it for local/dev.
 For production, use a proper auth flow and a process manager (pm2/systemd) instead of executing shell from HTTP.